-Regulation 10 Family contact and visiting arrangements Standard Each child develops and maintains positive attachments and links with family, the community and other significant people.
+Standard 1.5 Each child develops and maintains positive attachments and links with family, the community, and other significant people in their lives.
+Regulation 8 Access arrangements

-There is an open and welcoming atmosphere which is child centred.
+There is an open and welcoming atmosphere which is child-centred.
 Family and friends are welcomed by the service, and they participate in and are regularly involved in the child's life, in accordance with the child's wishes and any direction issued by the court.
-Visits are facilitated and do not impact negatively on the other children living in the service.
-Children have access
+Visits are facilitated and do not impact negatively on the other children living in the centre.
+Children have access to a private space to receive their visitors if they so wish.
+A record of all contact and visits to the child is maintained in the child's care records.

-Staff do not place restrictions on visits unless requested by the child or for specific reasons, such as in the interests of safety, in adherence with a Court Order or where the family/guardian or social worker has requested the restriction.
+Staff do not place restrictions on visits unless requested by the child or for specific reasons, such as in the interests of safety, in adherence with a court order or where the family/guardian or social worker has requested the restriction.